Kimserey/BlogArchive/y.md

 Genymotion > Settings > ADB > Use custom Android SDK tools > Put PATH in Android SDK
 ```

-This means that the adb used by Xamarin Studio to perform all deployment will be the same as the daemon used by the VM.
+This means that the adb used by Xamarin Studio to perform all deployment commands will be the same as the daemon used by the VM.

-If you see the error above it's probably because the PATHs are different.
+If you see the error `adb server version (32) doesn't match this client (36)` it's probably because the PATHs are different.

 Once you have set the same path, your app should deploy properly.